simonsimson/responsible-data-science-2023/README.md

 Session 6: people and planet

 01.06., 15.15 – 19.30 h
-Session 7: human oversight and accountability
+Session 7: transparency and accountability